 Hi – I’m Tim

-You can call me retarded.
+Some people call me retarded.
 I prefer inappropriate.
 I feel I am working my way up from odd ball.

 Now I am getting ahead of my life.
 I have to survive a lot before I get the aroma of teen spirit and become a reminder to aging hippies of the failures of their youth.
 I see myself as positive while they only see the negative.
-Youth is not about succeeding; it is failing to change the world.
+Youth is not about succeeding; it is about failing to change the world.
 Then you grow up, ready for the next century.